Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.4.5 =
+* New: Updated deprecated code in Elementor widget for better compatibility with new versions of Elementor.
+* New: Added support for several new language options for datepicker localization and for reCAPTCHA.
+* Fix: Updating a form while a field was still being inserted would cause an error pop up to appear with a missing message.
+* Fix: Actions that trigger when an entry is deleted were not properly working when conditional logic would check item meta values.
+* Fix: An imported application page's parent page ID was not updating to match the new imported parent page ID.
+* Removed a restriction that was preventing a second summary field from being added after adding the first.

 = 5.4.4 =
 * New: Option icons are now be added dynamically when a field is selected to reduce the HTML required on load.
 This significantly improves performance for fields with many options.
 * New: Added a new frm_before_duplicate_entry_values filter for customizing the data of a duplicated entry before it is saved.